elephantscale/internet2-cloud-course-v2/labs/08-containers/docker.md

 * Build a sample python web app
 * Runtime: 15 mins
 * [Instructions - follow step-1](flask-docker/README.md)
-* **Note:**  This code is also available at [github repo](https://github.com/sujee/flask-docker), so you can readily fork it and make changes easily
+* **Note:**  This code is also available in the [GitHub repo](https://github.com/sujee/flask-docker), so you can readily fork it and make changes.

 ---

 ## DOCKER-5: Publish Your Image to Docker Hub

-* We are going to publish the image you just built to dockerhub
+* We are going to publish the image you just built to Docker Hub
-* For this, you will need an account with Dockerhub.
+* To do this, you will need an account with Docker Hub.
 It is free.
 Please go ahead and create one
 * Runtime: 20 mins
 * [Instructions - follow step-2](flask-docker/README.md)

 ---

-## DOCKER-6: Run Your Published Image in a Cloud Env
+## DOCKER-6: Run Your Published Image in a Cloud Environment

-* You can use to any cloud env
+* You can use any cloud environment
-* Spin up a VM - follow cloud specific instructions [here](../03-compute/vms.md)
+* Spin up a VM - following cloud specific instructions [here](../03-compute/vms.md)
 * Pull your image and run it.
-Replace XYZ with your dockerhub username.
+Replace XYZ with your Docker Hub username.

     ```bash
     $   docker pull  XYZ/flask-in-docker